-Although we didn’t have enough time to do this hike, it is definitely on our bucket list!
+Although I didn’t have enough time to do this hike, it is definitely on my bucket list!
 This 8 mile trail consists of three alpine lakes, turquoise and deep blue in color.

 This hike would make an excellent backcountry camping trip.
 Try to go early or during a week day, as this trail gets crowded, especially in the summer time!

 This stunning 4.8 mile hike follows a 4×4 road, but drive or hike, the views from up top are breathtaking!
 There’s also tons of rock climbing in this area.

 This 8.3 mile trail is a lesser-known gem in the area.

 Located an hour outside of Telluride, this spot is perfect for backcountry camping and allows you to avoid the crowds in the area.
 Plus, the deep blue color of the lake provides a unique contrast to the harsh, rocky mountains surrounding it, making it a great site for photography!

 Primarily used for off-road driving, this pass is the second highest drivable road in Colorado.
 Perfect for adventurers and thrill-seekers, this 17 mile point-to-point road will give you some stunning views of the surrounding mountains.
 It stretches from Telluride to Ouray.